DragonMinded/minidragon/README.md

  - BIOS: 0% completed.
    - Because I have not yet solidified my decision on the serial chip for MiniDragon I have not bothered to start with a BIOS.
 Plans include basic startup and memory access tests followed by some sort of assembler or interpreter and possibly an executable format and loader.
    - I am currently leaning towards supporting VT-100 over serial, giving me input and output that can be paired with a modern terminal emulator or a physical terminal device.
+   - I am working on a simple compiler that takes a subset of Python and outputs MiniDragon assembly for the purpose of building much of the BIOS using Python-like code instead of raw assembly code.
+The reason for this is stack management is very tedious and difficult to debug for more complex functions so this will enable me to code the BIOS faster and with fewer bugs.